PolyhedraZK/ExpanderCompilerCollection/docs/artifact_and_serialization.md

 ## Input Solver

 The input solver is an intermediary form of the circuit that facilitates witness generation.
-It is defined in ir/input_solver.go.
+It is defined in `ir/input_solver.go`.

 For Go-specific implementations, serialization is performed using the gob package.

 ## Witness Serialization

-The witness, an array of big.Int, serves as the input for the layered circuit.
-It is also defined in ir/input_solver.go.
+The witness, an array of `big.Int`, serves as the input for the layered circuit.
+It is also defined in `ir/input_solver.go`.

 The serialization process for the witness is straightforward.
-Given the known array length, the big.Int array is serialized as a sequence of 32-byte little-endian values.
+Given the known array length, the `big.Int` array is serialized as a sequence of 32-byte little-endian values.